 - 1 tablespoon slivered almonds for garnish

 - Add sugar and mix it well and again let all the liquid absorbed, stirring it occasionally, about 5 minutes.
-As soon as the ghee starts separating remove from heat, 2 to 3 minutes.
+Keep cooking and as soon as the ghee starts separating in about 2 to 3 minutes remove from heat.
 Let it cool for 5 to 10 minutes.

 - Add cardamom and stir well.
 Just before serving garnish with slivered almonds.
 The sheero can be either served warm or cold.